Corticore/open-docs/Parameters.md

 ### IsScanPlayersSituation

-Denotes whether PlayersSituation should be rendered within that loop.
+Defines whether PlayersSituation should be rendered within that loop.

 | Description   | Value                    |
 | ------------- | ------------------------ |